sdgilley/docs-azdo-tools/README.md

 ## Spreadsheet tools (spreadsheet-tools/ folder)

+I used these for a spreadhseet for Build:

 * `update_excel.py`: This script updates a spreadsheet that has a `Work Item` column with the status of work items.
 It uses the `azdo.py` helper functions to query DevOps for the status of each work item.
 The script is set up to run on a specific spreadsheet, but you can modify it to run on any spreadsheet you want, as long as it contains the `Work Item` column, which is used to find the work items in DevOps.
 * `update-build-spreadsheets.py`: Runs the `update_excel.py` script for each of the tabs in the spreadsheet that requires updating.

 ## Archive files